We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 These people are what I like to call the minds behind the product.

-You need to feel the frustration they feel when they can’t get the job done right, and that frustration has to guide every word you write.
+You need to feel that frustration — that gnawing, relentless feeling when they can’t get the job done right.
+And that frustration should drip from every word you write.

-And that’s what great SaaS content writing is all about.
+And that’s what great SaaS content is all about.

-In this guide, I’ll walk you through how to do exactly that.
+In this guide, I’ll show you how to do it.
+Step by step.

 Let’s dig in.